YunzeMan/Lexicon3D/README.md

 ## Feature Extraction

-To extract features from the foundation models, please run the corresponding scripts in the `scripts` folder.
+To extract features from the foundation models, please run the corresponding scripts in the `lexicon3d` folder.
 For example, to extract features from the LSeg model, please run the following command:

 ```bash
 python fusion_scannet_clip.py  --data_dir dataset/ScanNet/openscene/  --output_dir  dataset/lexicon3d/clip/ --split train --prefix clip